meetk5/Team-Project4/README.md

 - Top channels and shows  in prime time (8-11pm) as per times watched in bar chart and followers in line graph.
 - The most popular shows by channel as per runtime - out of prime time
 - Top 10 shows based on prime time (between 8-11pm) by runtime group (15-30 min, 31-45 min and 46-60min).
 All of shows are in the CW between 31-45 min runtime in prime time slot.
 - Filter by run time and year, find the shows.
-Run time filter by 20-90 mins
+Run time filter by 20-90 mins.

 You can visit our website to see more visualizations.
 ![Visualizations](Readme-images/visualization.gif)